sbhbenjamin/tp/docs/UserGuide.md

 Example: `add n/CS2103T tp meeting d/read the weekly tasks before the meeting dl/2022-03-27 p/medium t/CS2103T t/meeting`

 ![UserGuide-add](images/UserGuide-add.png)
-Figure 3.1: Example of Harmonia after adding a task
+*Figure 3.1: Example of Harmonia after adding a task*

 [Return to Top](#table-of-contents-toc)

 ### 3.2 Listing all tasks: `list`

-Harmonia allows you to see a list of all the existing tasks in the task list.
+Harmonia allows you to see a list of all existing tasks in the task list.

 Format: `list`